isc-projects/kea/doc/guide/api.rst

    }

 The returned response contains a map with a global parameter name/value pair.
-The value may be a JSON string, integer, real or boolean.
-The metadata is included and it provides database specific information associated with the returned object.
+The value may be a JSON string, integer, real, or boolean.
+The metadata is included and provides database-specific information associated with the returned object.

 .. _reference-remote-global-parameter4-get-all: